-Letter from the CEO: Showing Up for Our Community
+Letter from the CEO: Standing Up to Hate, Together with Our Allies

 Last night, I was honored to see so many of you join us for the 2025 Federation Fall Fundraiser: Together in Hope.